 The economic burden of a disease is the sum of all costs associated with that condition which would not otherwise be incurred if that disease did not exist.
 It's not just the fee paid to the doctor.
 Far from it.
 Cost of low back pain ...

 Other common causes of low back pain are the

 Searching for something specific?
 Say, " slipped disk ".
 Just type it in here...

-Mrs S. consulted me yesterday, and my secretary was soon cursing.
+Mrs S. consulted me yesterday at the chiropractic help coalface, suffering from lower back pain, and my secretary was soon cursing.
 I started running late.
 Why?